 - Northwest Philly and Northeast Philly are the greenest spaces with lots of outdoor areas, and affordability.

 Check out our comprehensive Philadelphia neighborhood guide to help determine which Philadelphia neighborhood to live in.

 While every neighborhood has its advantages and disadvantages, they also come with cost differences.
 In general, the most expensive Philadelphia neighborhoods include Rittenhouse Square, Washington Square West, and Society Hill to name a few.

 In general, some of the most affordable Philadelphia neighborhoods include Mt.
 Airy, Bustleton, Somerton, and Roxborough.
 You can compare costs of Philadelphia neighborhoods with the chart that appears on our guide.

 Philadelphia is a transit-friendly city.
 If you need to commute to work via public transport or car, you will likely need to be near a SEPTA station or major highway.
 Have a look at the general map for SEPTA and find out what makes sense in terms of either walking to a station, driving your car, or making other arrangements to get to work or school.
 SEPTA can be a great way to get around so familiarize yourself with the map.
 There are regional rail lines (think trains), buses, a subway system (mostly in center city), and trolleys (mostly in West Philadelphia and University City).

+Only about 20% of apartments in Philly come with on-site parking, whereas those that do, of course, it come with a price.
 The cost to park a car in Philadelphia varies dramatically from neighborhood to neighborhood.
-Only about 20% of apartments in Philly come with on-site parking, whereas those that do, of course it comes with a price.
-Make sure you think about this if you will have a car.

 5. Find Out About Local Parks